 Customer ratings and reviews

 Its image circle covers Super35 16:9 sensors (24.84mm x 13.97mm with 28.5mm diagonal).
-Besides, its inner low dispersion elements grant good sharpness and it delivers good results working @4K.
-Its dimensions are equal to those of the Fujinon MK 18-55mm T2.9, which allows for an easier workflow when dealing with stabilizers, gimballs, cranes, jibs,...
+Besides, its inner low dispersion elements grant good sharpness and it delivers good results working at 4K.
+Its dimensions are equal to those of the Fujinon MK 18-55mm T2.9 zoom lens, which allows for an easier workflow when dealing with stabilizers, gimballs, cranes, jibs,...